elbaulp/algui91-hugo/content/post/generar-listas-de-reproduccion-determinada-duracion-python.en.md

 title: "Create music playlists with a given lenght"
 ---

-Many of us like listen to music while programming.
+Many of us like to listen to music while programming.
 Today I thought that it would be nice if I could create a playlist with a fixed length I can choose.

 After a little thinking I decided to write a little [python](https://elbauldelprogramador.com/en/tags/python "posts about python") script that do the work for me.
 It accepts as params a directory where the music is, and the duration for the playlist.